 Store at room temperature away from moisture and heat.
 Keep the liquid medicine from freezing.

-Store multivitamins in the original container.
-Storing multivitamin in a glass container can ruin the medication.
+Store this medicine in the original container.
+Storing vitamins or minerals in a glass container can ruin the ingredients.

 What happens if I miss a dose?